Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 Biel / Seeland / Solothurn

-My piano tuning Bern service extends to Biel/Bienne, Lyss, Aarberg, Schüpfen, Ins, Erlach, the Seeland region and Solothurn.
+Biel/Bienne, Lyss, Aarberg, Schüpfen, Ins, Erlach, Seeland region, Solothurn.

 Bernese Oberland

-I offer piano tuning in Thun, Steffisburg, Spiez, Interlaken, Wilderswil, Grindelwald, Adelboden, Frutigen, Zweisimmen and Kandersteg.
+Thun, Steffisburg, Spiez, Interlaken, Wilderswil, Grindelwald, Adelboden, Frutigen, Zweisimmen, Kandersteg, Gtaad.

 Central Switzerland & Aargau